Canon 5DS vs Sony A9 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 5DS and the A9 II are recent models that are part of the current product line-up.
 The A9 II replaced the earlier Sony A9, while the 5DS does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 5DS and A9 II can be found, respectively, in the Canon 5DS Manual (free pdf) or the online Sony A9 II Manual.

 So what is the bottom line?
 Is the Canon 5DS better than the Sony A9 II or vice versa?
 The listing below highlights the relative strengths of the two models.